rudifa/marketplace/README.md

 A packages manager for Logseq marketplace plugins.

+## Marketplace Catalog

+Here you can view the [live catalog](https://rudifa.github.io/marketplace/docs/index.html) of Logseq marketplace plugins.

 ## How to write a plugin for Logseq?

 This [repo](https://github.com/logseq/logseq-plugin-samples) contains sample code illustrating the Logseq Plugin API.
 You can read, play with or adapt from these samples to create your own plugins.

 Plugin APIs: https://plugins-doc.logseq.com/.

 > ⚠️ To avoid loading plugin failures occasionally and for performance reasons,
 > it is recommended to keep the plugin SDK [@logseq/libs](https://www.npmjs.com/package/@logseq/libs) as up-to-date as possible.

 Ensure that your plugin has a `publish.yml` file, so when you create a release from a tag, it will do the build dance and make you a zip file.
 Then make a tag (something like v0.0.1), and create a release from it.
 Ensure the following are true before submitting your plugin: